skoolkid/skoolkit/sphinx/source/ref-files.rst

 The default header text for a page is the same as the title defined in the :ref:`titles` section, except where indicated above.

-The header text for a page defined by a :ref:`memoryMap`, :ref:`otherCode`, :ref:`page` or :ref:`pageContent` section also defaults to the title, but can be overridden in this section.
+The header text for a page defined by a :ref:`memoryMap`, :ref:`otherCode` or :ref:`page` section also defaults to the title, but can be overridden in this section.

 Note that the header of the disassembly index page (``GameIndex``) is not defined in this section; it is composed from the values of the ``TitlePrefix``